vipulbhj/nraf/README.md

 First things first, if you can think of a better name, please open up an issue and rename this thing because I personally hate this name but I am out of thoughts.

 # TL;DR
 *__The motivation for this came from the constant news of issues with npm ecosystem.
-As this started catching fire, I tried talking a look inside the express git repo and it was very intmedating, thus I started build this to get ideas on how things might work and come up with implementations of the features from popular frameworks.
-Soon I realized that there is a huge lack of content for creating apps using node without any framwork.
+As it started catching fire, I tried taking a look inside the express git repo and it was very intimidating, thus I started building this to get ideas on how things might work and come up with implementations of the features from popular frameworks.
+Soon I realized that there is a huge lack of content for creating apps using node without any framework.
 Thus I decided to document everything as I go by learning and exploring new concepts and packages which can be used to make node app without any Framework__*

 ### Why:-